jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Plotting.rst

 Plotting tool II
 ----------------

 This is modification of plotting tool developed by Dale Schaefer.
 This tool control ANY top graph.
-It can, therefore, be used more flexibly – but has some limitations… This tool is likely to be developed more in the future.
+It can, therefore, be used more flexibly – but has some limitations… This tool is deprecated and should not be used.

 ..
 Figure:: media/Plotting19.png
    :align: left